Menu

 There is currently 1 medical school in Australia that include a portfolio in the assessment process:

 University of Notre Dame Sydney and Fremantle previously both utilised a portfolio in the assessment process.
-However, this has been removed for the 2024 entry and replaced with the Casper test (also utilised by the University of Wollongong).
-For further information on these changes, head up to our section on all the changes for 2024 above.
+However, this has been removed since the 2024 entry and replaced with the Casper test (also utilised by the University of Wollongong).
+For further information on these changes, head up to our section on all the changes for 2025 above.

 Including a portfolio allows medical schools to gauge who you actually are through your life experiences and values.
 As such, a strong portfolio with an impressive array of skills and assets can compensate for less-than-adequate GPA and GAMSAT® scores, and because of this, the cutoffs for these universities tend to be lower.
 However, it is important to note that there are no clear guidelines on how portfolios are marked.